-- Fast tracking layers can retrieve the scattering power and the stopping power from the time of flight of the tracked ion (i.e., 4D trackers) after the object of interest5 - The energy/range measurement is then converted to WET
+- Fast tracking layers can retrieve the scattering power and the stopping power from the time of flight of the tracked ion (i.e., 4D trackers)5 - The energy/range measurement is then converted to WET

 Pioneer detector configurations 1Schneider and Pedroni 1995 Med.
 Phys.
 2Sadrozinsky et al. 2004 IEEE Trans.
 Nucl.
 Sci.
 3Pelmer et al. 1999 Nucl.
 Instrum.
 Methods Phys.
 Res.
 A 4Bashkirov et al. 2016 Nucl.
 Instrum.
 Methods Phys.
 Res.
 A